filecoin-project/filcryo/DOCS.md

 ## Deployment

-Infrastructure deployment is performed via Terraform (`terraform/` folder):
+Infrastructure deployment is performed manually via Terraform (`terraform/` folder):

 * The Terraform version is configured via asdf (see [.tool_versions](.tool_versions)).
 * The state is stored in a remote Google Cloud storage bucket.